SleeperNova/Data-Visualization-and-Analytics/11-web-design-challenge/README.md

 * Add extra visualizations.
 * Use meaningful glyphicons next to the links in the header.

-* Have visualization navigation on every visualization page with an active state, as in the following screenshots.
+* Have visualization navigation on every visualization page with an active state.

 ## Rubric